 Natural beauty makes Riverbend Park in Jupiter a delightful place to explore.
 Its 10 miles of bike trails are particularly well suited to family bicycle outings.
 It’s also the site of a historic battleground from the Second Seminole War.

 With charm, history and the beauty of nearby natural areas, this special destination offers visitors a long list of adventures.
-St. Augustine’s appeal starts with two key assets: The historic district with its shady brick lanes and well-preserved buildings and the natural beauty of a region with wide hard-packed beaches, extensive wildlife and lots of nearby parks.
+St. Augustine’s appeal starts with two key assets: The historic district with its shady brick lanes and and the natural beauty of the region,

 A visit to downtown Fort Pierce hardly allows one to ignore its history.
 You’ll find Old Florida on almost every street corner.

 Newly reopened after more than a year of closure, St. Augustine’s Fort Matanzas is a small stone fort on a pristine island.
 You take a short ferry ride for a ranger-led tour and spectacular scenery — and it’s all free.